-Each year villagers host an artist, offering room and board, while the artist creates his or her masterpiece on the outside walls of the hosts home.
+Each year a number of villagers will host an artist, offering room and board, while the artist creates his or her masterpiece on the outside walls of their home.
 The residents of Fanzara take part in assisting the artists and maintaining the art afterwards.
 The town not only benefits from the futuristic art installations but also from the interactions with the artists who come from around the world with various backgrounds and experiences.

 We passed 3 or 4 very senior residents who voluntarily and enthusiastically pointed out additional streets we should walk down to view more art.
-The local residents seemed to be open minded and more willing to engage with visitors than in other small towns we have been in and it was a pleasure to witness their evident pride in their town.
+The local residents seemed to be open minded and more willing to engage with visitors than in other small towns we have been in and it was a pleasure to witness the evident pride they have for their town.

-For our next stop we were in search of Fuente de Los Baños, the hot springs, near the town of Montanejos.
+For our next stop we went in search of Fuente de Los Baños, the hot springs, near the town of Montanejos.

-Up until the early 1600’s this was a Moorish farming community.
-Today it is known as an outdoor recreational area.
+Until the early 1600’s this was a Moorish farming community but today it is known as an outdoor recreational area.
 The hot spring is located in a mountainous region with deep gorges and beautiful scenery.
 The sparkling aquamarine waters of the lagoon reminded us of the color of glacier runoff, except that the hot springs are a temperate 80°F (25°C) year round.
 We chatted with a young family who had snorkels and were going for a swim to explore the lagoon and hidden caves.

 Morella is an ancient and magnificent walled city.
 We walked past a dozen or more tempting artisan shops, strolled up and down the historical cobblestone streets and eventually made our way up the steep climb and many steps to the top of Castillo de Morella, built higher up on any mountain top we have visited to date.
 The Castle is 3200+ feet (984 meters) above sea level and dominates the town below it.
 The icy north east Mistral wind up at the castle was relentless during our early November visit.
 Back in the center of town we began to thaw back out each with a ‘cafe con Baileys’ and one of the local sweet pastries called a flaó (singular) or flaons (plural), made in a semicircular shape with a filling of a smooth mild cheese, sweetened with honey and cinnamon.
 With all the activity, history, churches, museums, hotels, restaurants and artisan shops we were surprised to learn that Morella’s population is less than 2500.